Jan and Jędrzej Śniadecki Street, Bydgoszcz: Albert Jahnte tenement, at 6

 The architectural style of the facade is pretty similar to the adjacent one at Nr.4.

 The first landlord was a merchand, Albert Jahnte.
 The address of the house was then Elisabethstraße 54.

-The facade, which has been overhauled in 2018–2019, nice a beautiful gate, flanked by pilasters and topped by a lion head.
+The facade, which has been overhauled in 2018–2019, a gate, flanked by pilasters and topped by a lion head.
 Openings are all ornamented with garland-shape pediment, an ogee gable bearing a Hermes head crowns the edifice.